 Since this post is replete with coincidences, here’s another one.
-Mallory’s roommate’s great-aunt and uncle—Jo and Jack—are Loopers.*** We’ve not met them, but they docked their Grand Banks trawler at the marina around the corner.
+Mallory’s roommate’s great-aunt and uncle—Jo and Jack—are Loopers.*** We’ve not met them, but they docked their Grand Banks trawler at the marina around the corner from The Wharf.
 Their boat’s name is Trust Your Cape.
 “Trust your cape” is a line from a Guy Clark song.
 We love Guy Clark.

 Guy Clark was from Texas.
 Dana is from Texas.
 Downright spooky, isn’t it?

 We spotted Trust Your Cape on Nebo and popped by their marina to meet them.
 The lady in the office said they were storing the boat there but had just left.
 For the winter.
 We texted them.
 They were headed east by car, but stopped at a Waffle House.
 We love Waffle House, although that one was in the wrong direction for us.
 Double spooky.
 The point is that we missed them by mere minutes.

 Fingers crossed we can move tomorrow.